joobumjin/CS32-TableVisualization/README.md

 # README -  Project 2 Specifications

+## Note

+This is a project taken from CSCI0320: Introduction to Software Engineering at Brown University in accordance with the class's collaboration policy.

 ## Team Members

 | Member | Role Sprint 3       | Role Sprint 4          |
 | ------ | ------------------- | ---------------------- |
 | Bumjin | Backend Integration | Table Sorting          |